The Last of the Trunk

 This massive volume, well over 650 pages and over 180,000 words, will be printed in hardback with dust jacket, in a limited quantity of 300 copies, and will be individually numbered.
 Cover artwork is by Tom Foster, cover design by Dennis McHaney.

-The Last of the Trunk is $53 for REHF Members, $59 for non-members (all prices in US dollars) plus shipping.
+The Last of the Trunk is $53 for REHF Premium members, $59 for Regular members and non-members (all prices in US dollars) plus shipping.
 (How to become a member?
 See here.)

 Shipping (rates updated as of 5/14/07)